 These shore excursions from Marseille, all included, are designed for cruise passengers stopping in Marseille.
 All these day trips from Marseille cruise port come with an expert guide.

 Best Marseille Day Trips

-Cassis is a historic port town that sits over a picturesque bay and is backed by mountains.
+Cassis is a historic port town that sits over a picturesque bay backed by mountains.
 In the past, it was a hotspot for artists, and today it’s a recreation center for visitors from Marseille.
 The scenic atmosphere, pastel-colored houses, and natural wonders of this port town are ideal for anyone who wants to relax in beautiful surroundings.
 It also boasts several historical attractions, such as a 14th-century castle, the Fontaine des Quatre Nations, and the Calanques nearby.

 2. Calanques of Marseille-Cassis

 The Parc National des Calanques de Marseille-Cassis offers some of the most visually stunning scenery in the Mediterranean.
 Located along the coast between Marseille and Cassis, it’s about half an hour and 15.6km from Marseille and is a national park that includes both land and sea.